-With a hidden hurt you simply can’t share with ever caroler or every bell ringer or even every friend.
+With a hidden hurt you can’t share with carolers or bell ringers or even friends.

-But it’s the holidays so you smile and call Merry Christmas and slide a couple of quarters into the kettle while your insides vacillate between swelling with aching emptiness or shrinking into a tight ball, like a crumpled wad of wrapping paper.
+But it’s the holidays.
+So you smile and call Merry Christmas and slide a couple of quarters into the kettle even as your insides crumple into a ball, like a wad of used of wrapping paper.

-Yes.
-And I hope this reads as encouragement and not a pat answer: Jesus is close to the broken hearted.
+So I hope this reads as comfort, not encouragement: Jesus is close to the broken hearted.
 He is close.
 To the brokenhearted.
 (Psalm 34:18)

-So if you’re heart is breaking, if the word DISAPPOINTMENT could line your mantle in the form of stocking hangers know that someone sees you.
+If you’re heart is breaking, if spelling out the word DISAPPOINTMENT in socking hangers seems more feeting then lining your mantle with PEACE, know that someone sees you.
 This world is weary and so many of its inhabitants feel let down by life in so many ways.
 It’s not a very Christmasy thing to say but life is disappointing.
 And while you may want that ethereal thrill of hope* the old carol talks about, you might be trying to simply get through the day.